eapostol/RA-SimpleVideoPlayer/README.md

 # RA-SimpleVideoPlayer
-A Simple Video Player Demo for Red Academy that supports Playlists
+A Simple Video Player Demo for Students of Red Academy that supports Playlists